 Research activities in CERECAM are organised into a number of research programmes which range from those of a fundamental nature to projects having a direct link to industrial and other applications.
 The research activities are arranged into six broad groupings:

-Details of activities during 2015 follow.
-Also given are details of student involvement and interactions with outside collaborators.
+Details of activities and of student involvement and interactions with outside collaborators follow below:

 BD Reddy, F Ebobisse, AT McBride

 Collaborators: S Bargmann (University of Wuppertal), ME Gurtin (Carnegie-Mellon University), P Neff (University of Duisburg-Essen), P Steinmann (University of Erlangen-Nuremberg), T Böhlke (Karlsuhe University of Technology)

 Students graduated: NJN Richardson (MSc Eng, 2012), T Povall (MSc, 2013), D Gottschalk (PhD, 2014)

 Current student: N Mhlongo (MSc)